 - Resin art, terrarium making, natural dyeing and more

 Cards and wrap: time to get crafty

 Beautifully wrapped presents quickly turn into a depressing mountain of ripped paper.
 Cut the waste with material off-cuts, old scarves or vintage hankies.

 You can reuse your cards too.
 Try chopping up last year’s cards and turn them into gift tags, or cut off the picture side and send them as Christmas postcards.
 E-cards are a great way of saving money and trees, but if you prefer sending them the traditional way, go for cards made from recycled paper or ones that support a charity.

 Decorations: deck the halls with recycled goodies

+Choose durable baubles and trinkets that will last for years.
+Instead of using paper napkins, tablecloths, plates and cutlery, go for fabric ones that can be washed and used again.
 Decorate the table with flowers or pine cones and get the kids to make name tags and place settings out of last year’s Christmas paper and cards.

-If you have old decorations that you won’t re-use, donate them to an op shop or online through sites like Gumtree or OzRecycle.
+If you have old decorations that you won’t reuse, donate them to an op shop or online through sites like Gumtree or OzRecycle.
 Finally, when it comes to lighting up your tree, make sure you choose LEDs.

 Food: buy seasonal, local and watch the waste